testcontainers/java-local-development-workshop/step-3-local-development-environment.md

     public static void main(String[] args) {
         SpringApplication
-                //note that we are using Application from src/main/java instead of TestApplication from src/test/java .from(Application::main)
+                //note that we are starting our actual Application from within our TestApplication .from(Application::main)
                 .with(ContainersConfig.class)
                 .run(args);